The past of the whalers is still very evident here

-It still is, for the Japanese ‘scientific researchers’.
-Its name, Whalers Bay, speaks for itself.
+Whalers Bay is still used by Japanese scientific researchers.
+Its name, Whalers Bay, the name speaks for itself.
 There are also many remains of scientific stations.

-The South Shetland Islands are about 120 kilometres north of the Antarctic Peninsula, and you can only get here by cruise ship.
+The South Shetland Islands are about 120 kilometers north of the Antarctic Peninsula, and you can only get here by cruise ship.